mattbierner/blog.mattbierner.com/_posts/2014-10-13-stupid-template-tricks-brainfuck-compile-time-evaluator.md

 # I/O Buffers
 Before expressing language semantics, we need to encode a compile time character buffer.
 These buffers will be used as both the actual Brainfuck I/O buffers, and also to hold program source code.

-Our buffer type will encode specific characters sequence as unique types.
+Our buffer type will encode specific character sequences as unique types.
 The C++14 addition `std::integer_sequence` does exactly this, encoding a variadic parameter list of values as a type.

 ``` cpp
 using iochar = char;